Qimem/QIMEM/README.md

 ## Errors We Encountered (The Brutal Truth)

 I went through absolute hell with Rust’s compiler. *Qimem* was a bug magnet, and here’s every major error we hit, why they happened, and possible solutions.
-Be blunt: most were my fault for noob code and bad dependency management, but Rust’s strictness didn’t help.
+Tbh most were my fault for noob code and bad dependency management, but Rust’s strictness didn’t help.

 1. **Name Conflicts (E0255)**: Functions like `derive_key` defined multiple times in `lib.rs` (imported from modules, then redefined as `#[pyfunction]`).
    - **Why**: Rust hates duplicates in namespaces.